googleapis/google-api-nodejs-client/README.md

 This library has a full set of [API Reference Documentation](https://googleapis.dev/nodejs/googleapis/latest).
 This documentation is auto-generated, and the location may change.

 ## Authentication and authorization
-There are three primary ways to authenticate to Google APIs.
+There are multiple ways to authenticate to Google APIs.
 Some service support all authentication methods, other may only support one or two.

 - **OAuth2** - This allows you to make API calls on behalf of a given user.
 In this model, the user visits your application, signs in with their Google account, and provides your application with authorization against a set of scopes.
 [Learn more](#oauth2-client).

-- **Service <--> Service** - In this model, your application talks directly to Google APIs using a Service Account.
-It's useful when you have a backend application that will talk directly to Google APIs from the backend.
-[Learn more](#service-to-service-authentication).

 - **API Key** - With an API key, you can access your service from a client or the server.
 Typically less secure, this is only available on a small subset of services with limited scopes.
 [Learn more](#using-api-keys).

+- **Application default credentials** - Provides automatic access to Google APIs using the [Google Cloud SDK](https://cloud.google.com/sdk/) for local development, or the [GCE Metadata Server](https://cloud.google.com/compute/docs/storing-retrieving-metadata) for applications deployed to Google Cloud Platform.
+[Learn more](#application-default-credentials).

+- **Service account credentials** - In this model, your application talks directly to Google APIs using a Service Account.
+It's useful when you have a backend application that will talk directly to Google APIs from the backend.
+[Learn more](#service-account-credentials).

 To learn more about the authentication client, see the [Google Auth Library](https://github.com/googleapis/google-auth-library-nodejs).

 ### OAuth2 client
-This client comes with an [OAuth2][oauth] client that allows you to retrieve an access token, refresh it, and retry the request seamlessly.
+This module comes with an [OAuth2][oauth] client that allows you to retrieve an access token, refresh it, and retry the request seamlessly.
 The basics of Google's OAuth2 implementation is explained on [Google Authorization and Authentication documentation][authdocs].

 In the following examples, you may need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
 You can find these pieces of information by going to the [Developer Console][devconsole], clicking your project --> APIs & auth --> credentials.
+- Navigate to the Cloud Console and [Create a new OAuth2 Client Id](https://console.cloud.google.com/apis/credentials/oauthclient)
+- Select `Web Application` for the application type
+- Add an authorized redirect URI with the value `http://localhost:3000/oauth2callback` (or applicable value for your scenario)
+- Click `Create`, and `Ok` on the following screen
+- Click the `Download` icon next to your newly created OAuth2 Client Id

+Make sure to store this file in safe place, and *do not check this file into source control!*

 For more information about OAuth2 and how it works, [see here][oauth].